filecoin-project/venus/CONTRIBUTING.md

 3. **who is actively engaged in project progress and stewardship** by enabling others through project-wide planning, code reviews, design feedback, etc.; and
 4. **who is a model of trustworthiness, technical judgement, civility, and helpfulness**.

-Currently, `go-filecoin` maintainers are (alphabetically): @acruikshank, @anorth, and @whyrusleeping.
+Currently, `go-filecoin` maintainers are (alphabetically): @acruikshank, @anorth, @whyrusleeping and @zenground0.
 They can be mentioned in issues and PRs by tagging `@filecoin-project/go-filecoin-maintainers`.

 Responsibilities: